NikolaiRadke/Nokolino_pcb/howto_compile/README.md

 5. Select ``` Tools > Clock > 8 MHz (internal) ```.
 6. Start burning process with ``` Tools > Burn Bootloader ```.

 Now you can flash your ATtiny with any sketch you want!
-But this time, we focus on NOKOlino.
+But this time, we focus on Nokolino.

 ### Configuring Nokolino.ino